 Ask your babysitter, maid, pet sitters, handymen, and yard work providers if they will accept credit card payments.

-Friends and Family
+Friends and family

-20. Reimbursement for Purchases
+19. Reimbursement for purchases

-Most shops will let you use multiple credit cards for 1 transaction.
+Most shops will let you use multiple credit cards for one transaction.
 For example, if you are buying a $1,000 TV, you can ask the cashier to charge, say, $300 on one card (to complete the exact minimum spending required if you had only $300 left to spend on that card), and $700 on a different card.
-That way you can complete your minimum spending on more than 1 card.
+That way you can complete your minimum spending on more than one card.

-Congratulations on your upcoming wedding!
-But don’t forget to ask the vendors if you can pay the deposit or other wedding expenses with your credit card!
-Weddings can be costly, and using the right credit cards can net you a free honeymoon!
+Congratulations on your upcoming wedding, but don’t forget to ask the vendors if you can pay the deposit or other wedding expenses with your credit card.
+Weddings can be costly, and using the right credit cards can net you a free honeymoon.

+In general, paying a convenience fee (2% or higher) to use a credit card for a payment is not worth the miles earned on a regular basis.
 However, it can be useful to meet the minimum spending requirement on a credit card or to achieve a certain level of spending on a card.
-For example, you’ll get 1 weekend night at almost any Hilton hotel when you spend $15,000 each cardmember year on the The Hilton Honors American Express Business Card.
+For example, you’ll get one weekend night at participating Hilton hotels when you spend $15,000 each cardmember year on The Hilton Honors American Express Business Card.

 You should always check the fees involved and do the math to see if these options make sense for you.

 23. Car registration